tintin10q/headless-henk/README.md

 save_images = false   # Whether the client should save images, canvas.png prioritymap.png and chieftemplate.png
 ```

+In the config file you can only use 1 account, if you want to use multiple accounts in one process use
+an `accounts.toml`.

 ### Using an auth token instead of username

 Instead of having `reddit_username` and `reddit_password` you can also have: